mhrons/mhrons.github.io/docs/pv_smooth.md

 ## Ideal predictive smoothing (IPLPF)
 We simulate the operation of ideal predictive PV smoothing (IPLPF) by means of LPF excited by the exact future signal GI(t+Δt) where GI(t) is measured and the time advance Δt (as above defined) eliminates the filter’s time lag.
 In theory, such a ex-post simulated smoothing would minimize the accumulation of energy by the given LPF. ***This analysis aims to reveal the potential affordability of PV smoothing.*** The numeric experiment is based on the measured solar irradiance over a period of 1 year, assuming contemporary prices of Lithium-Ion accumulators and EDLC supercapacitors.
-The measured signal GI(t) and applied LPF determine the specific ESS parameters requested by the IPLPF smoothing: maximum specific power GI~ESS~=max|GI(τ)-GI~s~(τ+Δt)|, maximum specific energy capacity ΔGX=max(GX)-min(GX) and specific accumulated throughput required by the IPLPF smoothing.
+The measured signal GI(t) and applied LPF allow for the aggregation of specific ESS parameters requested by the IPLPF smoothing:

+- maximum specific power GI~ESS~=max|GI(τ)-GI~s~(τ+Δt)| by \eqref{eq:6},
+- maximum specific energy capacity ΔGX=max(GX)-min(GX) by \eqref{eq:4},
+- specific IPLPF-accumulated throughput by \eqref{eq:5}.

+These 3 valuesd define the rate of accumulation. ***Given LPF, the IPLPF accumulation rate quantifies the solar intermittency.***
 Based on the accumulators' specifications and prices in 2021, the corresponding accumulation costs have been aggregated.
 The results have confirmed that the IPLPF operation is worthwhile with the German power purchase tariff and PV feed-in tariff as of 2021.
 The ideal smoothing costs are substantially lower than the difference between purchase and PV feed-in tariffs (assuming that the smooth PV infeed partially eliminates the distribution costs).
 The IPLPF simulation proposes an affordable smoothing model for a hybrid small PV plant and suggests an accumulation technology for a large PV plant.
 ### Smoothing by IPLPF vs LPF
 Global irradiance GI measured, filtered by LPF and by IPLPF, and the specific energy GX accumulated by filters: